varigence/docs/bimlflex/getting-started/tips-and-tricks.md

 This is an example Batch Pre-processing Extension Point that injects the correct Snowflake component at the start of the Batch execution and calls the specified Stored Procedure.

-The Target on line 1 needs to match the target batch where the pre-processign should happen.
+The Target on line 1 needs to match the target batch where the pre-processing should happen.
 The `SnowflakeSqlStatement` expression should contain the required Snowflake SQL Statement.

 ```biml
 <#@ extension bundle="BimlFlex.bimlb" extensionpoint="BatchPreProcess" target="YOUR_BATCH_NAME" #>